mottosso/allzpark/docs/pages/getting-started.md

 We'll do a lot more of this as we go along, so don't worry if it doesn't quite make sense just yet.

-!!! note "Regarding `MY_PROJECTS`"
+!!! note "Regarding `MY_PROFILES`"
-    I've programmed this demo to take the environment variable `MY_PROJECTS` into account, but we'll have a look later at how you can customise how projects are actually discovered either from disk, a production tracking system like Shotgun or arbitrary function you provide.
+    I've programmed this demo to take the environment variable `MY_PROFILES` into account, but we'll have a look later at how you can customise how projects are actually discovered either from disk, a production tracking system like Shotgun or arbitrary function you provide.

 <br>